Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it means going above and beyond what is expected or required.
-The phrase doesn’t literally refer to an extra physical mile but figuratively suggests effort beyond the ordinary, making it non-literal.
+The idiom doesn’t literally refer to an extra physical mile but figuratively suggests effort beyond the ordinary, making it non-literal.

 Origin: